-- Correct use of administration accounts
+- Correct use of admin accounts

-- Assigning NTFS and SMB (Server Message Block) authorizations
+- Assigning NTFS and SMB permissions

-- Proper firewall setup
+- Optimal firewall settings

-- Safe Remote Desktop Protocol configuration
+- Safe Remote Desktop Protocol (RDP) connections

-- Split permission architecture for backup protection
+- Split permission model for backup protection

-- Protecting key servers including AD
+- Protecting required servers such as AD

-Ransomware is a type of malicious software that encrypts or deletes a victim's files so they are unusable or are publicized.
-Crypto-ransomware often locks the victim's computer.
-To avoid the carnage, the victim is asked to pay a certain amount of money, usually via a crypto currency like Bitcoin, within a short period of time.
-There is no guarantee that delivering the ransom will recover the lost files or prevent its publication.
-Files can be altered or erased throughout a network depending on the victim's write permissions, and you cannot solve the strong encryption technologies used on the compromised files.
-A typical ransomware attack vector is booby-trapped email, in which the target is tricked into interacting with by means of a social engineering exploit known as spear phishing.
-This makes the email message to appear to come from a familiar sender.
-Another popular vulnerability is a poorly protected Remote Desktop Protocol (RDP) port.
+Ransomware is a variety of malicious software that encrypts or deletes files so they are unusable or are publicized.
+Crypto-ransomware often locks the target's computer.
+To prevent the damage, the victim is asked to send a certain amount of money (the ransom), usually in the form of a crypto currency such as Bitcoin, within a brief time window.
+There is no guarantee that delivering the ransom will recover the damaged data or prevent its publication.
+Files can be encrypted or deleted throughout a network based on the victim's write permissions, and you cannot solve the military-grade encryption technologies used on the hostage files.
+A typical ransomware delivery package is tainted email, whereby the target is tricked into interacting with by a social engineering technique called spear phishing.
+This makes the email to look as though it came from a trusted source.
+Another popular vulnerability is an improperly protected RDP port.